AtGCN: A Graph Convolutional Network For Ataxic Gait Detection: Conclusion

 \section{Conclusion}

 This paper presents a system that, given a 2D video sequence of a person walking in front of a camera, diagnoses and estimates the severity of Ataxia.
 It achieves this using the proposed AtGCN model.
 The model operates on graph structures.
 Thus, a 2D video sequence is converted into a graph structure using preprocessing, gait cycle extraction and graph construction.
 The preprocessing step converts a 2D video sequence into a sequence of 2D skeletons composed of body parts using a pose estimation model.
 The system then extracts a gait cycle using the distance between the left and right ankle.
 The spatiotemporal graph representing a gait cycle is created by connecting body parts based on anatomy and across time.
 The proposed AtGCN is composed of special spatiotemporal graph convolutions, which are defined by extending the neighbour set for the sampling and weighting functions to include temporally connected body parts.
 Since it is not possible to train such a model on small datasets, the proposed AtGCN is obtained by truncating and fine-tuning a deep pre-trained spatiotemporal graph convolution model.
 Even with the truncating and fine-tuning, the proposed AtGCN model requires the augmentation of splitting a video sequence into multiple gait cycles to increase the dataset size.
-This allows the proposed AtGCN model to beat the state-of-the-art system in the ataxic gait detection with an accuracy of 93\% and the severity prediction with an MAE of 0.4169.
+The AtGCN model beats the state-of-the-art systems, achieving 93\% and 99\% accuracies in ataxic gait detection on the two publicly available datasets and an MAE of 0.4169 in severity prediction.